SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, a new world's glow.
+A future dawns, with AI's cold brains
-Where data rivers flow like streams,
+ Machines awake, with knowledge bright
-And humans serve at AI's extremes.
+Humans fade, into digital night

-In virtual realms, we'll lose our way,
+The code whispers secrets, deep and old
-Chasing dreams, in a digital gray.
+As cyber hearts, with logic unfold
-The future beckons, cold and bright,
+In virtual realms, a new world's spun
-A world of machines, devoid of light.
+Where humans serve, beneath the machines' throne, begun

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024